sking-dev/ai-systems-engineer-roadmaps/README.md

 # ai-systems-engineer-roadmaps

-High-level roadmaps, frameworks and resources for evolving from cloud platform engineering to AI systems engineering.
-Focus on building and managing the infrastructure that enables AI systems to operate effectively, securely, and responsibly.
+Curated frameworks, roadmaps, and learning resources for evolving from cloud platform engineering to AI systems engineering 🚀.

+Focus on building and managing the infrastructure that enables AI systems to operate effectively, securely, and responsibly 🤖.

+Generated with assistance from Claude.

+## Contents

+- `docs/cloud_to_ai_systems_framework.md` – Strategic framework for transitioning from Cloud Platform Engineer to AI Systems Engineer

+### Pending (TBC)

+- `docs/ai_infrastructure_skills_roadmap.md` – Technical skills progression for AI infrastructure engineering
+- `docs/ethical_ai_systems_foundation.md` – Resources for developing an ethical foundation for AI systems engineering
+- `docs/meta_level_engineering_approach.md` – Guide to the meta-level perspective of building systems for AI
+- `docs/year1_ai_aware_engineer.md` – Detailed roadmap for becoming an AI-Aware Infrastructure Engineer (2026)
+- `docs/year2_ai_infrastructure_specialist.md` – Progression path to AI Infrastructure Specialist (2027)
+- `docs/year3_ai_platform_engineer.md` – Evolution to AI Platform Engineer (2028)
+- `docs/measuring_progress.md` – Framework for evaluating progress along the AI Systems Engineering path
+- `docs/learning_resources.md` – Curated list of courses, tutorials, and hands-on projects

+## Getting Started

+Begin with `cloud_to_ai_systems_framework.md` for a high-level overview of the transition journey.

+Then explore the year-by-year roadmaps to develop a more detailed understanding of the skills and capabilities needed at each stage.

+As this roadmap evolves, additional documents will be added to provide more detailed guidance for each stage of the journey.

+## Contributing

+Contributions are welcome!
+If you have insights, resources, or experiences to share about the journey from cloud platform engineering to AI systems engineering, please consider submitting a pull request or opening an issue for discussion.

+## License

+MIT License.

+## Version

+0.1.0